-NY Court Dismisses Tortious Interference Claim at Outset
+NY Court Dismisses Tortious Interference Claim From the Get-Go

 In a rare move, a NY federal court dismissed a plaintiff's tortious interference claim at the pleadings stage - even before any discovery was had - and, judging from the court's opinion, it seems to be the correct move.